dladd/pyFormex/sphinx/tutorial.rst

 The :meth:`feModel` method is important in exporting the geometry to finite element (FE) programs.
 A Formex often contains many points with (nearly) the same coordinates.
-In a finite element model, theses points have to be merged into a single nod, to express the continuity of the material.
+In a finite element model, these points have to be merged into a single node, to express the continuity of the material.
 This is exactly what\ :meth:`feModel` does.
 It returns a tuple of two numpy arrays (nodes,elems), where